A Deep Learning Algorithm for High-Dimensional Exploratory Item Factor Analysis: Implementation Details

 We use a KL annealing strategy to avoid entrapment in local optima at the start of fitting (Bowman et al., 2016; Sønderby al., 2016).
 KL annealing multiplies the KL divergence term by $t / \tau$ for the first $\tau$ fitting iterations where $t = 0, \ldots, \tau - 1$.
 We conduct KL annealing for $\tau = \num{1000}$ fitting iterations for all models.

-Once KL annealing is completed, we determine convergence following Cremer, Li, and Duvenaud (2018).
+Once KL annealing is completed, we determine convergence similarly to Cremer et al. (2018).
 At each fitting iteration, we store the IW-ELBO computed for the associated mini-batch.
 After every $100$ fitting iterations, we compute the average of the previous $100$ mini-batch IW-ELBOs and compare this average to the previous best achieved average.
-If the best achieved average IW-ELBO does not improve after $10$ such comparisons, fitting is terminated.
+If the best achieved average IW-ELBO does not improve after $100$ such comparisons, fitting is terminated.

 It is sometimes necessary to assess whether different optimization runs have converged to equivalent stationary points.
 We conduct these checks using the estimated loadings matrices.
 We compare loadings matrices across runs by first rotating the factor solution using the Geomin oblique rotation method (Yates, 1988).
 Next, we invert factors if the sum of their loadings is negative (Asparouhov \& Muthén, 2009).
 We then select a reference matrix and find the column permutation of each comparison matrix that minimizes the element-wise mean squared error (MSE).
 Finally, we compute Tucker's congruence coefficient between the permuted matrices (Lorenzo-Seva \& ten Berge, 2006).
-Solutions with congruence coefficients larger than $0.98$ are deemed equivalent (MacCallum, Widaman, Zhang, \& Hong, 1999).
+Solutions with congruence coefficients larger than $0.98$ are deemed equivalent (MacCallum et al., 1999).
 We note that to compare factor correlation solutions, the same inversion and permutation procedure is applied to both columns and rows of the estimated factor correlation matrices.